Hypocalcemia has a number of causes, including

 In transient hypoparathyroidism after thyroidectomy or partial parathyroidectomy, supplemental oral calcium may be sufficient: 1 to 2 g of elemental calcium/day may be given as calcium gluconate (90 mg elemental calcium/1 g) or calcium carbonate (400 mg elemental calcium/1 g).

-Hypocalcemia may be particularly severe and prolonged after subtotal parathyroidectomy, particularly in patients with chronic kidney disease or in patients from whom a large tumor was removed.
-Prolonged parenteral administration of calcium may be necessary postoperatively; supplementation with as much as 1 g/day of elemental calcium (eg, 111 mL of calcium gluconate, which contains 90 mg elemental calcium/10 mL) may be required for 5 to 10 days before oral calcium and vitamin D are sufficient.
+Subtotal parathyroidectomy may cause hypocalcemia that is particularly severe and prolonged, particularly in patients with chronic kidney disease or in patients from whom a large tumor was removed.
+Prolonged parenteral administration of calcium may be necessary postoperatively; supplementation with as much as 1 g/day of elemental calcium (eg, 111 mL/day of calcium gluconate, which contains 90 mg elemental calcium/10 mL) may be required for 5 to 10 days before oral calcium and vitamin D are sufficient.
 Elevated serum alkaline phosphatase in such patients may be a sign of rapid uptake of calcium into bone.
 The need for large amounts of parenteral calcium usually does not fall until the alkaline phosphatase concentration begins to decrease.

 In chronic hypocalcemia, oral calcium and occasionally vitamin D supplements are usually sufficient: 1 to 2 g of elemental calcium/day may be given as calcium gluconate or calcium carbonate.
-In patients without renal failure, vitamin D is given as a standard oral supplement (eg, cholecalciferol 800 IU once/day).
-Vitamin D therapy is not effective unless adequate dietary or supplemental calcium and phosphate (see Hypophosphatemia : Treatment) are supplied.
+In patients without renal failure or hypoparathyroidism, vitamin D is given as a standard oral supplement (eg, vitamin D3, cholecalciferol 20 mcg [800 IU] once/day).
+Vitamin D therapy is not effective unless adequate dietary or supplemental calcium and phosphate are also supplied.

-Vitamin D analogs include dihydrotachysterol (usually given orally at 0.8 to 2.4 once/day for a few days, followed by 0.2 to 1.0 mg once/day) and calcidiol (eg, 4000 to 6000 IU po once/wk).
-Use of vitamin D analogs, particularly the longer-acting calcidiol, can be complicated by vitamin D toxicity, with severe symptomatic hypercalcemia.
-Serum calcium concentration should be monitored weekly at first and then at 1- to 3-mo intervals after calcium concentrations have stabilized.
+Use of vitamin D analogs can be complicated by vitamin D toxicity, with severe symptomatic hypercalcemia.
+Serum calcium concentration should be monitored weekly at first and then at 1- to 3-month intervals after calcium concentrations have stabilized.
 The maintenance dose of calcitriol or its analog, dihydrotachysterol, usually decreases with time.

 Causes of hypocalcemia include hypoparathyroidism, pseudohypoparathyroidism, vitamin D deficiency, and renal failure.